hossamnasser938/JavaScript-Essential-Training-Course-Documentation/8. Project: Typing speed tester/typing_speed_tester.md

 }
 ```

 * We can enhance how the timer looks.
 We want the timer to display two-digit numbers even if one-digit number exists so instead of "0:8:65" we want "00:08:65".
 We can declare a helper function that leads a zero if the number given is one-digit.
-We can do that with no care about strings and integers because we now that whenever a number stored as a string JavaScript treats it as a number whenever we attempt to use it as a number.
+We can do that with no care about strings and integers because we know that whenever a number stored as a string JavaScript treats it as a number whenever we attempt to use it as a number.
 ```
 function leadZero(n){
   if(n <= 9) {